SchrodingersCattt/crystalformer-app/README.md

   pip install .
 ```

-Then command `crystalgpu-app` will create a gradio link.
+Then command `crystalgpt-app` will create a gradio link.

 ## Model card